AERodgers/plugin_AERoPlot/README.md

 Once you have installed the plugin, you can access it from **New** > **graphic...** in the objects window.

 There are currently four plot types:
-1. F1-F2 plots
+1. F1-F2 plots;
-2. Formant plots for showing 2+ formants (called "Ladefoged plots" here)
+2. Formant plots for showing 2+ formants (called "Ladefoged plots" here);
-3. Formants-over-times, similar to the Ladefoged plots, but with time on the x axis.
+3. Formants-over-time plots, similar to the Ladefoged plots, but with time on the x axis;
-4. C3P-ograms, which plot F0 contours along with a second parameter indicated by line size and colour intensity (CPP, H2-H1 of the differentiate glottal source...)
+4. C3P-o-grams, which plot F0 contours along with a second parameter indicated by line size and colour intensity (CPP, H2-H1 of the differentiate glottal source...)

 By default, images are saved to a folder on your desktop called "AERoPlot_Images"